Differentially Private Bootstrap: New Privacy Analysis and Inference Strategies: Simulations

+{In this section, we compare our DP bootstrap with deconvolution to other methods, i.e., non-private bootstrap, DP bootstrap with asymptotic CI, the method by \citet{brawner2018bootstrap}, and NoisyVar \citep{du2020differentially}, under the settings we used in Section \ref{subsec:priv_nonpriv}. }

-In the non-private setting, the parametric CI for the population mean $\theta$ can be built with the $t$-statistic $t=(\bar{x} - \theta) / \sqrt{s_X^2/n}$ where $\bar{x}$ and $s_X^2$ are the sample mean and variance.
-Similarly, to construct a DP CI, one can obtain a DP $t$-statistic by replacing $\bar{x}$ and $s_X^2$ with their corresponding DP statistics, but this DP $t$-statistic may not follow the $t$-distribution because of the additional noise for privacy. \citet{du2020differentially} adopted the idea of parametric bootstrap to construct the confidence interval for the population mean: {They used simulation with normally distributed data generated by plugging in} the differentially private releases of sample mean and sample variance.
-We compare our DP bootstrap with their algorithm, NoisyVar.
-We include NoisyVar in the Supplement (Algorithm \ref{alg:noisyvar}) for easier reference.
+In the non-private setting, the parametric CI for the population mean $\theta$ can be built with the $t$-statistic $t=\frac{\bar{X} - \theta}{\sqrt{s_X^2/n}}$ where $\bar{X}$ and $s_X^2$ are the sample mean and variance.
+Similarly, to construct a DP CI, one can obtain a DP $t$-statistic by replacing $\bar{X}$ and $s_X^2$ with their corresponding DP statistics, but this DP $t$-statistic may not follow the $t$-distribution {(or an approximate normal distribution)} because of the added noise for privacy. {To tackle this issue, our asymptotic method (Theorem \ref{thm:repro}) and the method by \citet{brawner2018bootstrap} essentially use conservative, over-estimates of $s_X^2$, which result in the over-coverage and larger width of the correpsonding CIs.} \citet{du2020differentially} adopted the idea of parametric bootstrap to construct the CI for the population mean: {They plugged in the DP sample mean and the DP sample variance to generate normally distributed samples and compute the corresponding DP sample means to estimate the sampling distribution of the DP sample mean.} We include NoisyVar in the appendix (Algorithm \ref{alg:noisyvar}) for easier reference.

-In Table \ref{tab:exp_1gdp}, the performance of NoisyVar is not as satisfactory as in \citep{du2020differentially} in terms of the coverage, which is because the distribution of our original data, Uniform distribution, is not in the parametric distribution family used by NoisyVar.
-Our comparison highlights the importance of non-parametric inference.

-Note that the NoisyVar is limited to building DP CIs for the population mean, while our DP bootstrap can be used on any DP statistic with additive noise mechanisms.
-As a non-parametric method, the bootstrap CI does not assume the family of the sampling distribution or data distribution.
-We use deconvolution to correct the distribution of DP bootstrap estimates to the true sample distribution.
-Therefore, our results do not suffer from the under-coverage issue.
-When the privacy guarantee is stronger, our results are more conservative, and the coverage is higher than the nominal coverage level in our simulation.